 - As a topper for baked potatoes.

 - Add to gravy for added flavor.

 - Add more vegetables for a hearty side dish.
-Add sliced onions, bell peppers and plenty of garlic to the mushrooms.
+Add onions, bell peppers and plenty of garlic to the mushrooms.
 Sauté according to recipe directions.
 Serve as a side with your favorite main dish.

-What to serve with mushrooms?
+What to serve with the best sauteed mushrooms?

 Sautéed mushrooms are the perfect side dish to accompany just about anything!

-Main dishes to serve with sautéed mushrooms:
+Main dishes to serve with pan fry mushrooms

 - Grilled or Broiled Meats